-The Credit Union holds a 50% (2019 - 50%) proportionate ownership interest in InStride Resources Ltd. ("InStride") and a 9% (2019 - 9%) proportionate ownership interest in CUSO Wealth Strategies Inc. ("CUSO").
+The Credit Union holds a 10% (2020 - 10%) proportionate ownership interest in CUSO Wealth Strategies Inc. ("CUSO").
 The Credit Union has contractually agreed sharing of control of an agreement, which exists only when decisions about the relevant activities require the unanimous consent of the parties sharing control.
-Therefore, management has determined that the Credit Union is part of separate joint ventures with both InStride and CUSO.
+Therefore, management has determined that the Credit Union is part of separate joint ventures with and CUSO.